Aethorix v1.0: An Integrated Scientific AI Agent for Scalable Inorganic Materials Innovation and Industrial Implementation: Introduction

-We developed Aethorix v1.0 for inorganic materials innovation and development, grounded in inverse design principles.
-The framework is designed to replace the traditional, labor-intensive trial-and-error discovery approaches with zero-shot material candidate generation, enabling the direct identification of novel materials without relying on exhaustive screening.
-Aethorix v1.0 also demonstrates the ability to design structural modifications tailored to specific target properties under operational physicochemical conditions, allowing efficient navigation of complex material spaces to find high-performance inorganic compounds.
-Furthermore, Aethorix v1.0 can optimize the real-time performance of candidate materials using accelerated sampling techniques with accuracy on par with first-principles calculations, bypassing conventional heuristics-based optimization schemes typically used to address "black box" problems.
-To demonstrate the superiority of our framework over traditional industrial workflows, we present a use case focused on enhancing cement production quality through the optimization of precursor components.
+Herein, we developed Aethorix v1.0 AI agent for inorganic materials innovation and process optimization, grounded in inverse design principles.
+The agent is primarily designed to replace the traditional, labor-intensive trial-and-error approaches with direct material candidate generation, enabling the direct identification of novel materials without relying on exhaustive, human-biased screening.
+Aethorix v1.0 factors natural complexities into its generative design framework, including structural disorder, surface functionalization, surface reconstruction, and temperature-dependent effect.
+This enables the framework to propose structural modifications tailored to specific target properties under operational physicochemical conditions, thereby further facilitating efficient navigation of complex material spaces to identify high-performance inorganic compounds.
+Another cornerstone of Aethorix v1.0 is its accelerated property prediction engine, which delivers first-principles accuracy at speeds compatible with industrial production timelines.
+To demonstrate the superiority of our agent over traditional industrial workflows, we will present a use case focused on enhancing cement production quality.